jefftizo/Analysis-of-Student-Performance-in-INSY107-Course/README.md

 **Correlation Between Gender and Academic Performance**
    * Gender differences in performance were minor.
    * No strong correlation between gender and performance.

+**Impact of Attendance on Final Grades**
+   * Attendance had a positive correlation with final grades (0.27).
+   * Students with higher attendance tended to perform better.